 View the following answers about program eligibility and enrollment.

-If the amount you owe is less than zero on your True-up statement, you have two compensation payment choices.
-Your first choice is to save compensation as a credit to apply toward future energy charges.
-The second choice is to request a check if the amount is over $1.
+If the amount you owe is less than zero on your True-Up statement, you have two compensation payment choices:

 Payments are processed at the end of your 12-month billing cycle, on your annual True-up statement.
 The statement lists any NSC earned.
 If you don’t know when your billing cycle ends, check your monthly NEM statement.